coralproject/coralproject-site-2016/_products/2ask.md

 * [Help us improve Ask](/contribute.html#help-us-improve-ask)

 *Ask is available now to download and run on your server.
 [Contact us](mailto:jeff@mozillafoundation.org) if you would like help in installing.
 You can see it in action [here](https://www.youtube.com/watch?v=KBKcXCEZLRU) and on our [Contribute page.](/contribute.html#other-ideas-and-bug-reports)*

+*Ask also powers our customizable election interactive.
+[See it in action](www.philly.com/philly/news/politics/400537181.html) at philly.com and [visit here](https://github.com/bocoup/coral-ask-election-2016/) for installation instructions.*
 <br />